afaerovitch/afaerovitch.github.io/_pages/about.md

 A highlight of my college career was building DuqSchut, a custom `tutor scheduling platform` our class created in our software engineering course (our department actually uses this app today!).

 Outside of tech, I love playing Sudoku and spending my free days golfing.

+<a href="/projects">Wondering where to go next?
+Check out some of the projects I've worked on!</a>